 The business view

-GSIM will help you in effectively managing your organisation’s business architecture by providing a standardised list of information objects used in the statistical production.
-Mapping actual inputs and outputs of the statistical production onto information objects of the GSIM supports standardisation across subject matter domains.
+GSIM will help you in effectively managing your organisation’s business architecture by providing a standardised list of information classes used in the statistical production.
+Mapping actual inputs and outputs of the statistical production onto information classes of the GSIM supports standardisation across subject matter domains.

 GSIM will help you to improve your communication with colleagues (both locally and internationally).
 Communication of subject matter between domains is often poor, making the sharing of concepts, variables, and design components difficult without a complex mapping exercise.
 GSIM can serve as a common language and will ease communication between: